 “Swimming Without Stress are a class act.
-Their residential course is brilliant and the service they offer their clients through their internet store just adds to the positive experience.”
-Suneeti, Luxembourg
+Their residential course is brilliant and the service they offer their clients through their internet store just adds to the positive experience."
+Suneeti

 We’re dedicated to helping people swim and shop without stress.
-If you have any suggestions or comments, please email us at: email@example.com .
+If you need any advice, please email us at: email@example.com .

 Our Contact Details

 Stripe has been audited by an independent PCI Qualified Security Assessor (QSA) and is certified as a PCI Level 1 Service Provider.
 This is the most stringent level of certification available in the payments industry.
 When you make a purchase through Stripe, your payment information is securely transmitted directly to Stripe without it passing through our server.

 Through Stripe we can accept the following debit and credit cards: Visa.
 Mastercard.
 American Express.

 We also use PayPal’s secure payment gateway; they handle the transaction on our behalf and as such we do not at any time gain access to your full payment method details, except your address which is necessary in order for us to fulfil your order.

 We do not store credit card details nor do we share customer details with any 3rd parties.